mkht/Magika-CSharp/README.md

 This is a C# implementation of the [Magika](https://github.com/google/magika).
 Includes a .NET class library and a single binary CLI tool.

 Magika is a novel AI powered file type detection tool that is developed by Google.
-Pleease refer to the original repository for more information.
+Please refer to the original repository for more information.
 https://github.com/google/magika

 > [!IMPORTANT]